jonahsnider/music-downloader/README.md

 ### Accepted videos

 Videos are loaded from a text file you specify.
 The file must end in the `txt` extension and have one video ID resolvable per line.
-A video ID resolvable is a YouTube.com URL, youtu.be URL, video ID.
+A video ID resolvable is:
+- a YouTube.com URL, (e.g. https://www.youtube.com/watch?v=C0DPdy98e4c),
+- a youtu.be URL (e.g. https://youtu.be/C0DPdy98e4c), or
+- a video ID (e.g. C0DPdy98e4c).

 Duplicates are filtered out on execution, the file will not be modified.